On Type I blowup and $\varepsilon$-regularity criteria of suitable weak solutions to the 3D incompressible MHD equations: Introduction

-for small $r$ allows blowup or not.
+A natural question is that, instead of the conditions in Theorem \ref{thm: smallness}, whether the boundedness of $g(u)+g(b)$ allows blowup or not.
 This is still open, even for Navier--Stokes equations.
 Nevertheless, it can be proved that the boundedness condition can rule out Type II singularities.
 By the definition in \cite{seregin2010Weak}, a singular point, say $(0,0)$, of a suitable weak solution $(u,p)$ to \eqref{eq: NS}, is said to be of Type I, if

-for some $r_0 \leq 1$, otherwise it is said to be of Type II.
-It has been shown in \cite{seregin2006Estimates} that for a suitable weak solution $(u,p)$ to \eqref{eq: NS}, if
+otherwise it is said to be of Type II.
+It has been shown in \cite{seregin2006Estimates} that for a suitable weak solution $(u,p)$ to \eqref{eq: NS}, the condition $g(u)<\infty$ ensures that the potential singular point $(0,0)$ can only be of Type I. Inspired by that, we'd like to say a singular point $(0,0)$ of a suitable weak solution $(u,b,p)$ to \eqref{eq: MHD} is of Type I, if

-for some $r_1 \leq 1$, or equivalently, $g<\infty$, where $g$ is defined as in \eqref{eq: g}, then the potential singular point $(0,0)$ can only be of Type I. Inspired by that, we'd like to say a singular point $(0,0)$ of a suitable weak solution $(u,b,p)$ to \eqref{eq: MHD} is of Type I, if
+We will show the following result analogous to \cite{seregin2006Estimates}, which characterises Type I singularities of \eqref{eq: MHD} under much weaker assumptions.

-for some $r_0 \leq 1$.
-We will show the following result analogous to \cite{seregin2006Estimates}, which characterises Type I singularities of \eqref{eq: MHD} under much weaker assumptions. \begin{theorem} Suppose $(u,b,p)$ is a suitable weak solution of \eqref{eq: MHD} in $Q_1$.
-If
+\begin{theorem} Suppose $(u,b,p)$ is a suitable weak solution of \eqref{eq: MHD} in $Q_1$.
+If $g(u)<\infty$ and $g(b)<\infty$, then \eqref{eq: TypeI} holds. \end{theorem} As mentioned before, Theorem \ref{thm: smallness} recovers Theorem III proved by Kang and Lee \cite{kang2009Interior}, as a consequence of interpolation and embedding, which we will discuss in Section \ref{sec: mixed}.
+In Section \ref{sec: mixed}, similar arguments also lead to the following characterisation of Type I singularities in terms of the scaled $L_t^s L_x^q$ norms. \begin{theorem} Suppose $(u,b,p)$ is a suitable weak solution to \eqref{eq: MHD} in $Q_1$.
+If one of the following three conditions holds for $b$: